studyhub-co/studyhub/README.md

 ## Structure
 Django apps:
 * `settings` app contains the project settings.
-* `curricula` is the main app that produces the page at /curriculum/.
-The files apis.py and urls_api.py utilize the Django REST Framework to make an API for the models
+* `courses` is the main app that produces the page at /courses/.
+  The files apis.py and urls_api.py utilize the Django REST Framework to make an API for the models.

 ### Models
 The model hierarchy is: